 Every summer, teams from around the world compete at the All Arms (World Championship) Pace-Sticking competition at the Royal Military Academy, Sandhurst.

-Here we will take a look at the Pace-Stick and what the annual event is all about.
+Here we take a look at the Pace-Stick and what the annual event is all about.

-The pace stick itself basically looks like a giant compass and dates back to Roman times when it was used to mark out the distance of straight Roman roads.
+The pace stick itself looks like a giant compass and dates back to Roman times when it was used to mark out the distance of straight Roman roads.

 When it comes to the military, the Royal Regiment of Artillery lay claim to be the originator of the Pace-Stick.
 They say it was used like a pair of calipers to ensure correct distances between their field guns during battle.